hiredlearn/exampleUser0/README.md

 ### This Repository was created by HiredLearn Company.
 Please, note the following points.

 - All Assignments and Reviews are created by HiredLearn based on in-depth interviews conducted with an experienced full-time employee specializing in the Assignment's Required Skills at a well-known company.
-The original copyright is owned by HiredLearn and is only used for the purpose of one Learner's Assignment.
+The original copyright is owned by HiredLearn and is only used for the purpose of a one-time Assignment (so solutions cannot be found online).

 - The entire setup of the Assignment and Review is uniquely designed to match to one of the most common tasks and types of assessment given to an employee at the Assigner's company as closely as possible!
 Therefore, it can be used to directly assess the Required Skills and potential for success of a Learner in the given Job-Title.